csdev/csdev.github.io/site/about.md

 Except where otherwise noted, content on this website not covered by the above Software License (such as text and images) is licensed under a
 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.

+## Issue Reporting

+* Found a bug or inaccuracy?
+Report it on the Github [issue tracker](https://github.com/csdev/csdev.github.io/issues).
+* Security vulnerabilities can be reported privately on the Github [advisory page](https://github.com/csdev/csdev.github.io/security/advisories).